yayuyang/yayuyang.github.io/grandma/article2.md

 ---
 layout: default
-title: In Loving Memory of My Grandmother
+title: In the Dream of You
 permalink: /grandma/article2
 ---

-# In Loving Memory of My Grandmother
+# In the Dream of You
-**追忆我的奶奶**

 In dreams, you linger, so vividly near,
 A whisper of warmth in the silence.